Nakamura Utaemon V

 Nakamura Utaemon V (Note: Real Name: .) (中村歌右衛門 (5代目)) was a Japanese kabuki performer and "dean of kabuki actors at the Kabuki-za in Tokyo".
 He was a prominent member of a family of kabuki actors from the Keihanshin region.

 Nakamura Utaemon was a stage name with significant cultural and historical connotations.

 Life and career

 Utaemon V was the artistic heir of Nakamura Utaemon IV.
 He was born in the fifth generation of a line of famous Kabuki actors.
-In the conservative Kabuki world, stage names are passed from father to son in formal system which converts the kabuki stage name into a mark of accomplishment.
+In the conservative Kabuki world, stage names are passed from father to son in a formal system which converts the kabuki stage name into a mark of accomplishment.